CenturyLinkCloud/mdw/docs/_docs/overview.md

 This is the essential ingredient provided by workflow: a visual representation of what's taking place.

 Under the hood, every activity equates to a Java class.
-It appears in the Designer toolbox by virtue of its association in a .impl asset (an [activity implementor](../help/implementor.html) in MDW's lexicon).
+It appears in the Designer toolbox by virtue of its declaration in an asset (specifically, its .impl file -- an [activity implementor](../help/implementor.html) in MDW's lexicon).
 Along with the implementing Java class, an .impl asset's JSON specifies an activity's toolbox label and any [attributes]() it supports.
 Attributes are configurable aspects of an activity (picture dragging a REST adapter activity from the toolbox and setting its endpoint URL).
 This is how the same activity can be used in